grupo-avispa/robocomp/docker/Readme.md

 In Robocomp we have created several docker files that can be used to build different images with Ubuntu versions of Robocomp.
 In the subdirectories of this folder, you can find files to create Robocomp images with or without FCL on Ubuntu Bionic or Focal.
-> Note: you can also find a version of Robocomp with AGM [here](https://github.com/ljmanso/AGM/tree/current/docker/bionic).

 To create the Docker images, you can enter the corresponding subdirectory and run
 ```docker